Bayesian modelling and computation utilising directed cycles in multiple network data: Reef fish aggressive interactions

-To investigate the cycle information captured from the centroid inference, we obtain the 10 most common cycles observed from the posterior centroid draws along with the proportion of the posterior centroid samples containing each cycle, and detect whether these cycles are also observed in the network data.
-The results for the centroids' cycles are in the left sub-table of Table \ref{most_comm_cyc_xmas} below.
-We see most of these cycles are inferred rather than observed in the network data except for the cycle between nodes 1, 15, and 8, which is observed in 16\% of the posterior centroid samples.
-Interestingly, the inferred cycles are present in a high proportion of the posterior samples, indicating that those cycles might be meaningful and merit further investigation.
+\am{To investigate our model's efficacy in capturing directed cycle information in the network data, we obtain the 10 most common directed triangles enclosed in the posterior centroids, along with the proportion of the posterior centroid samples containing each cycle, and detect whether these cycles are also observed in the data.
+In Table \ref{cyclesbound} we present the 10 most common directed triangles identified in the posterior draws for the centroid network after 10,000 iterations burn-in, along with the proportion of times identified and whether the cycle is observed in the network data (observed) or not observed in the network data (inferred).}

-For comparison we fit the CER model, that only considers the Hamming distance, to the data, to obtain posterior draws for the centroid $\mathcal{G}^{m}_{\text{CER}}$ and the dispersion $\alpha$.
-In Figure \ref{cer_res_xmas} we present the posterior centroid $\mathcal{G}^{m}_{\text{CER}}$ with highest posterior mass equal to 0.15 and the histogram of posterior samples of $\alpha$.
-The posterior mean of $\alpha$ is equal to 0.07, indicating low dispersion of the data from the centroid inferred, contrary to what was observed when using the HS distance.

-The high posterior mass of the centroid and the small dispersion inferred indicate that identifying a representative for the fish networks at the Christmas island is not challenging when we only consider information on the edges.
-In contrast, identifying a representative for the Christmas island data under the SNF model with the HS distance, is more challenging due to the variability in the networks with respect to their cycles.